vbertone/apfelxx/README.md

 cmake -DCMAKE_INSTALL_PREFIX=/your/installation/path/ ..
 make && make install
 ```
-By the default, if no prefix is given, the program will
+By default, if no prefix is given, the program will
-be installed in the /usr/local folder.
+be installed in the `/usr/local` folder.
 If you want (or need) to use a
 different path, remember to export the APFEL++ `/lib` and `/bin` folders into the
 `$LD_LIBRARY_PATH` and `$PATH`, respectively.
 More configuration options can be accessed by typing: